SuperNOVAS v1.3

 Typedefs

-typedef int(* novas_ephem_provider) (const char *name, long id, double jd_tdb_high, double jd_tdb_low, enum novas_origin *origin, double *pos, double *vel)
+typedef int(* novas_ephem_provider) (const char *name, long id, double jd_tdb_high, double jd_tdb_low, enum novas_origin *restrict origin, double *restrict pos, double *restrict vel)

-typedef short(* novas_planet_provider) (double jd_tdb, enum novas_planet body, enum novas_origin origin, double *position, double *velocity)
+typedef short(* novas_planet_provider) (double jd_tdb, enum novas_planet body, enum novas_origin origin, double *restrict position, double *restrict velocity)

-typedef short(* novas_planet_provider_hp) (const double jd_tdb[2], enum novas_planet body, enum novas_origin origin, double *position, double *velocity)
+typedef short(* novas_planet_provider_hp) (const double jd_tdb[2], enum novas_planet body, enum novas_origin origin, double *restrict position, double *restrict velocity)

 Enumerations